List of The Amazing World of Gumball characters: Mr. and Mrs. Robinson

 Gaylord and Margaret Robinson (Gaylord voiced by Rupert Degas in season 1, Stefan Ashton Frank in season 2 onward, and Margaret voiced by Teresa Gallagher) are the Wattersons' stuck-up, grouchy, next-door neighbors, and Rocky's parents.
 They are grey Muppet-like characters and hate their neighbors with a passion.
 Mrs. Robinson is pure evil and enjoys causing suffering.
 Their constant bickering is a focal point of their relationship, and they actually enjoy doing so.
 Mr. Robinson owns a prized 1970 Cadillac Coupe de Ville Convertible.

-Banana Barbara
+Banana Barbara and Banana Bob

-Banana Barbara (voiced by Sandra Searles Dickinson, Naomi McDonald) is a recurring character and the mother of Banana Joe.
-She is best known for being able to predict the future in her art.
+Banana Barbara (voiced by Sandra Searles Dickinson, Naomi McDonald) and Banana Bob (voiced by Mic Graves) are recurring characters and the parents of Banana Joe.
+They are both bananas with googly eyes and lips, Bob having a mustache and Barbara having a bow.
+Barbara is best known for being able to predict the future in her art.

 Harold Wilson

 Harold Wilson (voiced by Kerry Shale) is the father of Tobias Wilson and works as a psychotherapist.
 He has been making fun of Richard Watterson ever since playing a prank on him in high school, as seen in "The Cycle".